Ivelyse Andino

 Founder & CEO

 Ivelyse Andino dares to imagine and create the future of health for the people.
-Ivelyse Andino is a visionary healthcare abolitionist and health equity strategist building community at the intersection of health, equity, and tech.
-Ivelyse is using her platform to advocate for comprehensive healthcare fluency: an original concept created to bridge the gap between systemically marginalized communities and the medical system as we know it today.
-Ivelyse’s mission is to engage, equip, and empower all people to understand and advocate for their health.
+A visionary health equity strategist, Ivelyse is building community at the intersection of health, equity, and innovation — and using her platform to advocate for comprehensive healthcare fluency: an original concept created to bridge the gap between systemically marginalized communities and the medical system as we know it today.
+Her mission is to engage, equip, and empower all people to understand and advocate for their health.

-She plays an imperative role as the founder and CEO of Radical Health, the first Latina-owned-and-operated Benefit Corporation in NYC, that is building community at the intersection of health, equity, and tech.
-Since 2012, Radical Health has worked to activate healthcare’s most historically silenced, ignored, and underserved communities by pairing indigenous restorative circle practices with cutting-edge, person-centered innovation and technology.
+She is the Founder & CEO of Radical Health, the first Latina-owned-and-operated Benefit Corporation in NYC, building community infrastructure at the intersection of health, equity, and technology.
+Since 2016, Radical Health has worked to activate healthcare's most historically silenced and underserved communities by pairing indigenous restorative circle practices with person-centered innovation.

-Ivelyse is a former commissioner at the NYC Commission on Gender Equity and serves on the board of BX (Re)Birth Collective, an advocacy organization that builds alternate solutions to protect birthing people in the Bronx.
-Ivelyse is also an external advisor for the American Medical Association’s Equity and Innovation Board.
+Ivelyse serves on the board of the National Institute for Reproductive Justice (NIRH) and BX (Re)Birth Collective, an advocacy organization building alternate solutions to protect birthing people in the Bronx, and is an external advisor for the American Medical Association's Equity and Innovation Board.

 Let’s connect!